hana-a-f/V.-inaequalis-pangenome/README.md

-# V.-inaequalis pangeome
+# *V. inaequalis* pangenome

-This analysis was used in
+This analysis was used in ...